dememax/4del/Sphinx-essentials/ideas.rst

 Optional overlining
 ========================

-The overlining must be used to have more context for diffs.
+The overlining must be always used to have more context for diffs.

 ===================================
 At least as long as the text